 We also produce a number of special events during the year.
 Keep an eye on these pages for details.

-Reno Little Theater is an all-volunteer, non-profit organization.
+Reno Little Theater is a volunteer-driven, non-profit organization.
 Donations are tax-deductible.
 We welcome volunteers in all areas of community theater.
 We hope that you will browse through our pages here and contact us if you have questions.